shodhak/transplant-infections-app/README.md

 3. **Set Environment Variables**
    In Railway project settings, add:
-   - `OPENAI_API_KEY`: Your OpenAI API key
+   - `OPENAI_API_KEY`: Your OpenAI API key (required)
    - `PORT`: (Railway will set this automatically)

 4. **Important Notes**
+   - **The pre-built FAISS index is included in the repository** (226 documents, 14,085 chunks)
-   - The FAISS index will be rebuilt on first deployment (takes 10-15 minutes)
+   - App will use the existing FAISS index - no rebuild needed on deployment
-   - Make sure all PDF files are in the correct directory path
    - The app requires ~2GB RAM minimum
+   - If the FAISS index becomes corrupted, PDF files would be needed to rebuild it

 ### Local Development